 When the egg is done cooking, it should be eaten right away, when still warm.
 Due to the presence of the broth, the contents should be eaten straight from the shell.
 The broth is sipped first, then the fetus and the yolk are eaten.

 If you can get past the concept of eating a duck fetus, complete with tiny facial features, the overall experience is said to be a pleasant one.
 In fact, the more duck-like the features are, the more manly the eater is said to be.
 The egg, for the most part, tastes like an egg, and according to those who have had it, the fetus “tastes like chicken.”

 The balut egg is most popular in Southeast Asia, where it has been eaten for many centuries, though it has been seen around the world.
 Outside of Asia, it’s often seen as a taboo food or a novelty, not eaten for enjoyment but for sport.

 Ethical concerns have been raised over the egg, most obviously because of the presence of a duck embryo, but also because of the discrepancies over its classifications.
 In some countries, the balut egg is considered an egg, as it has not yet hatched.

 However, in some countries, such as Canada, it is not considered an egg and is therefore subjected to different labeling and trade requirements.

 Despite everything that balut eggs have working against them, the southeast Asian culture still reveres them to this day.
-They are eaten as a street food throughout the Philippines and are even considered a restorative and curative food for pregnant and delivering women.
+They are eaten as street food throughout the Philippines and are even considered a restorative and curative food for pregnant women.